-Ann & Robert H. Lurie Children’s Hospital of Chicago, formerly Children’s Memorial Hospital, provides superior pediatric care in a setting that offers the latest benefits and innovations in medical technology, research and family-friendly design.
+Ann & Robert H. Lurie Children’s Hospital of Chicago provides superior pediatric care in a setting that offers the latest benefits and innovations in medical technology, research and family-friendly design.

 Stanley Manne Children's Research Institute, affiliated with Lurie Children's, is devoted to the understanding, prevention and investigation of pediatric illnesses and injuries.
 All pediatric research at Lurie Children’s is conducted through the Stanley Manne Children’s Research Institute.
 It has been designated a Northwestern University Feinberg School of Medicine research center for its central role in the university’s integrated research program.

 Established in 1986, our pediatric research institute has more than 200 investigators, 500 staff members and 100 trainees who contribute to six growing programs in basic research and translational medicine at the research facility.
 We also have interdisciplinary centers of excellence that target specific child health issues and complement our core programs.
 Learn more about our research institute.